LocationAlhambra , CA United States

 When it comes to selling Alhambra’s unique cultural assets to invest businesses and investment, Andrade-Stadler called for more citywide events and support for Mom and Pop shops.
 Lee wanted to see outreach around Alhambra’s cultural history, including Norman Rockwell’s involvement in the city and more promotion Alhambra’s Historical Society.
 And Lofthouse-Quesada brought up rent control as a means of keeping artists who couldn’t afford to live in Alhambra in the city, as well as the opening of coffee shops and other cultural gathering points.

-If you missed the Kids and Candidates forum stay tuned for our podcast recording of the entire discussion!
+If you missed the Kids and Candidates, listen to our podcast recording of the entire roundtable discussion here:

 Community news delivered straight to your mailbox.